lvsuno/Temperature-Prediction/README.md

 ## 1 Data preparation pipeline

 We only used two features namely `Date/Time (LST)` and `stationID` and the goal is to predict `Temp (°C)`.

 ![data preparation](images/data_preparation_pipeline.png)

 ## 2 Training pipeline

+We used Xgboost as regression model.
+We track the experiment with mlfow and register the model having the best score.
+In the `test_and_promote` block, we compared the registred model with the previous and promote it to production stage if it is the best model.

 ![Training](images/Training_pipeline.png)